 Detain: To keep in custody or temporary confinement, such as in jail.

-Direct Appeal: A case that, if appealed, moves directly from the trial court to the supreme court; it bypasses intermediate appellate courts.
-(Effective January 1, 2001, the court must take death penalty cases on direct appeal, and they have chosen to allow direct appeals if the sentence was life without parole.)
+Direct Appeal: Certain cases that, if appealed, moves directly from the trial court to the supreme court; it bypasses intermediate appellate courts.

 Discretionary Jurisdiction: When a court is not required to hear a case but may if it chooses.

-Dissenting Opinion: A written opinion of an appellate court in which the writing judge disagrees with the decision reached by the majority of the judges, and writes a separate opinion describing the reasoning that led to disagreement.
+Dissenting Opinion: A written opinion of an appellate court in which the writing judge disagrees with the decision reached by the majority of the judges and writes a separate opinion describing their reasoning.

 Double Jeopardy: The name for putting a criminal on trial again after he or she has been found not guilty once.
 This is unconstitutional.
 (Indiana Constitution article 1, section 14; U.S. Constitution, Fifth Amendment).